1

 “Favorite author?”
 I asked.

 “Male or female?”
 Nicolas graced me with a grin, his dark brown eyes full of curiosity.
-We were supposed to be discussing how Bell Hook’s work in Feminist Theory could be applied to the caretaker in Henry James’ Turn of the Screw.
-However, Nicolas and I often found ourselves getting off topic during discussions, but only with conversations of the utmost importance.
+We were supposed to discuss how Bell Hook’s work in Feminist Theory applied to the caretaker in Henry James’ Turn of the Screw.
+However, Nicolas and I often got off-topic during these discussions.

 “Female, obviously,” I replied in challenge.